rollwagen/aws_certification/developer_associate/aws_certified_developer.md

 - Global Secondary Index - GSI
   - if the writes are throttled on the GSI, then the main table will be throttled!
+  - can be added later (i.e. after creation)
+  - strongly consistent reads _not_ supported by GSIs
 - Local Secondary Index - LSI:
   - Uses the WCU and RCU of the main table
   - No special throttling considerations
+  - LSI must be defined at table creation time

 - DynamoDB Streams
   - stream has 24h of data retention